• Home

 Montecatini Alto

-Montecatini Alto is another ancient hill town that overlooks Montecatini Terma at the eastern end of northern Tuscany between Florence and Pisa.
+Montecatini Alto is another ancient hill town that overlooks Montecatini Terme at the eastern end of northern Tuscany between Florence and Pisa.
 During high season, you can take a funicular up to the old city.

 Montecatini Alto - Tuscany